tiadams/pmc-downloader/README.md

-# PubMedCentral automatic PDF/XML Downloader
+# PubMedCentral (PMC) automatic PDF/XML Downloader
 Downloads full-text PDFs (or any other soruces) from PubmedCentral OA articles

 # How to use